-Electricity emissions and Landfill waste are generated through the use of electricity and disposal of landfill waste across our two offices and common areas within the portfolio.
+Electricity emissions are generated through the use of electricity across our two offices and common areas within the portfolio.

-Refrigerant loss emissions are from a breakdown in a refrigerant unit which causes a leak resulting in refrigerant loss.
+Refrigerant loss emissions are from a breakdown in a refrigerant unit, which causes a leak resulting in refrigerant loss.

 Influences over the activities